SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causal-s.md

 conclude the true association structure.

--  Sketch a causal graph (not necessarily with R) to see, how should one generate the data
+-  Sketch a DAG (not necessarily with R) to see, how should one generate the data
 -  Suppose the actual effect sizes are following:

 -  People who drink beer weigh on average $2kg$ more than those who don't.